idesignpbp/public-api-documentation/source/includes/_manufacturers.md

 - Set Order Status - E.g., Move a garment from Ready to Production
 - Create Shipment - Add garments to a new shipment

+## Order Processing Flow

+ready -> blue pencil -> cutting -> production -> production complete -> international transit

+### Ready status

+Garment can be downloaded if it is not in a delay status (trinity review of special instructions, etc).
+Downloading involves getting garment detail, garment properties, garment fabrics, and downloading the gerber files.

+Once the garment is fully downloaded, the manufacturer should move the garment to Blue Pencil status (ID=4 or code=PENDING).

+### Blue Pencil status

+In Blue Pencil status, the CAD team lays the marker, the order team puts the order in the production plan, and materials are gathered.
+Once the marker is complete, the factory should input the CAD measurements into Trinity Admin on the `Fabric Cuts` page: https://admin.trinity-apparel.com/fabric_cuts

+When all fabric cut lengths are entered into the system, the garment will be automatically moved into cutting.

+### Cutting status

+Once all fabrics (shell, lining, trims, etc) have been cut, the garment should be moved to Production status (ID=5 or code=PRODUCTION) using the set order status call.

+### Production status

+During the production process we print care labels and hang tags.
+You will use our Windows applications to print these.
+These applications require internet connectivity to hit our api and get data about the garment.

+For garments with embroidery, you need to use two Windows applications.
+One must be connected to a computer with the App Ethos software installed and have the App Ethos dongle.
+It cannot be a server and will not allow remote desktop connections while the app is running.
+Our app connects to our API and gets data about embroidery and generates an input file that app ethos uses to create a DST file.
+The file can either sit on a share drive or be moved manually using a USB key.
+The second embroidery app reads the DST files and provides them to a Brother embroidery machine.

+Once production is complete and the garment is ready to ship.
+Please set the order status to production complete (ID=6 or code=MADE).

+### Production complete status

+In the production complete status, we build a packing list using the create shipment call.
+We can add a tracking number immediately or add one at a later time.
+Once the shipment has a tracking number, we can move the garments to international transit (set status to ID=7 or code=SHIPDC).

+### International Transit

+Trinity will take the order from here.
+Once we receive the garment at a distribution center, we will move the status to final inspection.

 ## Resources

 The resources provided by the manufacturers API are almost identical to the orders API.
 Only the garment and dealer_order objects are different.
 Links to download Gerber input files and the order PDFs are included.